meilisearch/documentation/learn/what_is_meilisearch/language.md

 Under the hood, Meilisearch relies on tokenizers that identify the most important parts of each document in a given dataset.
 We currently use four tokenization pipelines:

-- A default one designed for languages that separate words with spaces
+- A default pipeline designed for languages that separate words with spaces
-- One specifically tailored for Chinese
+- A pipeline specifically tailored for Chinese
-- One specifically tailored for Japanese
+- A pipeline specifically tailored for Japanese
-- One specifically tailored for Hebrew
+- A pipeline specifically tailored for Hebrew

 ### My language does not use whitespace to separate words.
 Can I still use Meilisearch?